Remember

-Written by Stella W.
+Written by Stella V. Wong

-What is Actually Going On Here?
+What is Going On Here?

 Let's break down the vocab real quick:

-💜Envy is basically that feeling of wanting something someone else has, whether that’s recognition, success, looks, opportunities, or attention.
+💜 Envy is basically that feeling of wanting something someone else has, whether that’s recognition, success, looks, opportunities, or attention.
 The list can be endless.
 Envy wants to tell you something.
 Usually:

 “I wish I had that.”